qiwihui/docker-mprime/README.md

 # How to use this

-You can use [Docker hub to pull the image](https://hub.docker.com/r/sbres/mprime/) or build yourself.
+You can use Docker hub to [pull the image](https://hub.docker.com/r/sbres/mprime/) or build it yourself.

 Git clone the repo and go to the repo